Josh Senter: Career

 Senter redirected his pursuit of directing to writing, working on spec scripts, both feature length and for television.
 He soon landed his first job on the iconic lesbian drama The L Word.
 He followed up that incredible experience with a position as a writer on the ABC drama series Desperate Housewives.
 He wrote six episodes spanning the series' first, second and third seasons, debuting with the episode "Goodbye for Now".
 He wrote many of Bree, Lynette and Mary Alice's storylines, for which he drew much inspiration from his own mother.
 In 2006 Senter was nominated for a Writers Guild of America Award for the episode "Don't Look at Me".

 In 2014 Senter helped write and produce a new series for ABC Family called Chasing Life.
 His debut novel Daisies, about the evolution of love in America, was released by Diversion Books on July 22, 2014.
 In 2015 he began work as a writer and producer for the critically acclaimed MTV series Finding Carter.
-In 2015 Senter was placed on the Tracking Board’s Young and Hungry List as one of the top 100 writer’s working in Hollywood.
+In 2015 Senter was placed on the Tracking Board's Young and Hungry List as one of the top 100 writer's working in Hollywood.
 In 2016, 2017, and 2018 he wrote pilots for ABC, FOX, and NBC respectively.
-A Valentine’s Day movie he co-wrote for Freeform, called The Thing About Harry, aired in February 2020 and was nominated for a 2021 GLAAD Media Award for "Outstanding TV Movie."
+A Valentine's Day movie he co-wrote for Freeform, called The Thing About Harry, aired in February 2020 and was nominated for a 2021 GLAAD Media Award for "Outstanding TV Movie."

 On January 14, 2022, Senter's sophomore novel Still the Night Call was released by Roubidoux Press to critical-acclaim.
 Booklist Reviews called it "A majestic and melancholy story of farm life, politics, and unwanted decisions in an amazing Ozark landscape."
 Kirkus Reviews gave it one of their coveted stars, and said it's "A candid tale that triumphantly understands the Midwestern psyche, delivering moments of beauty and tragedy."
 It was also named Best Indie Book of 2021 by Kirkus Reviews.
 In March 2022, The Eric Hoffer Awards bestowed an honorable mention upon Still the Night Call and named it a finalist for their grand prize.
 In May 2022 IndieReader awarded Still the Night Call Best Literary Fiction of 2022.

+Senter's work has been praised for its humor, heart, and honesty.
+He has a knack for creating relatable characters and stories that resonate with audiences.
+He is considered a role model for aspiring writers and a trailblazer for LGBTQ+ representation in Hollywood.